ENate/spring-kafka-microservices-app/README.md

 ## Others include

-- Monitoring via Grafan and Prometheus
+- Monitoring via Grafana and Prometheus
 - Package and deploy using Docker and Kubernetes

 ## Steps to Run the Application